 - Jazz Piano Basics, a group course for intermediate students.

-- Taking place in our Digital Piano Lab, Introducing Piano/Keyboard for Adults introduces students to the fundamentals of keyboard technique – as well as basic music theory, sight reading and chordal accompaniment – while progressing through a varied and interesting repertoire ranging from classical to pop.
+- Introducing Piano/Keyboard for Adults introduces students to the fundamentals of keyboard technique – as well as basic music theory, sight reading and chordal accompaniment – while progressing through a varied and interesting repertoire ranging from classical to pop.

 - Designed for children aged 6-8, Introducing Piano/Keyboard for Children is a lively and enjoyable first experience with keyboard instruments.